 - IC 7474

 - 6V or 12V Relay (According to Vcc)

-- Here the 555 IC operates in monostable multivibrator mode.
-It can be triggered with a low voltage at the 2nd pin.
+- Here, the 555 IC operates in Monostable Multivibrator mode.
+It can be triggered with a low voltage at 2nd pin.

 - The collector voltage of BC 548 is connected to the trigger pin of 555.

-- Then its collector voltage falls to low, and the 555 turns ON for a time 1.1RC sec.
+- Then its collector voltage falls to low.
+Thus the 555 turns on for a time 1.1RC sec.

 - Its output will be the input only after a clock pulse.
-Without the clock, output will be the same i.e. it will not affects the inputs.
+Without clock, output will be the same; it will not affect the inputs.

-- That is (For time being consider flip-flop out is zero), for the 1st -ve transition output of the flip-flop goes to high and for the next -ve edge, output will be low.
+- That is (for time being considered, let flip-flop output is zero),for the 1st -ve transition output of the flip-flop goes to high.
+And for the next -ve edge, output will be low.
 It will continue for successive -ve edges

-- In this way we can hold the output as low or high.
+- In this way we can hold the output in low or high

-- The flip flop out is connected to a relay, when the output of flip flop is high it will energize the relay coil.
+- The flip flop out is connected to relay.
+When the output of flip flop is high it will energize the relay coil

-- So the bulb connected on the relay will light up/down with each clap or any sound.
+- So the bulb connected on the relay will toggle with each clap or any sound